 "I want him to be happy and I know the basketball is tied to his happiness," Mirjam explained to WFAA in Dallas.

-Doncic is already one of the best players in the league alongside names such as Los Angeles Lakers star LeBron James, Golden State’s Steph Curry, Milwaukee’s Giannis Antetokounmpo, Brooklyn’s James Harden and Los Angeles Clippers forward Kawhi Leonard.
+Doncic is already one of the best players in the league alongside names such as Los Angeles Lakers star LeBron James, Golden State's Steph Curry, Milwaukee's Giannis Antetokounmpo, Brooklyn's Kevin Durant and Boston's Jayson Tatum.
 The meteoric rise has helped skyrocket his net worth, too.

 This article was originally published February 7, 2020.